Who works at bikes@vienna?

 Emi (Dacian) Garhartt

 Beth joined our shop on Christmas Eve in 2018 and has very quickly become immersed in our unique shop culture.
-She is currently working on her undergraduate English degree at G.M.U.
+She has an English degree from G.M.U.
 Her original plan was to become a librarian until she discovered her passion for bike mechanics.
 Now she will be a well-read bicycle mechanic.
 Beth has done work with the bicycle community, such as running the after school bike mechanic program at Herndon Middle School.
 After she graduates in May 2020, she plans on continuing her work at this program, as well as her work at Bikes@Vienna.
 Beth is an avid bicycle commuter and rides her 2017 All-City Macho Man equipped with Carradice bags full of books to Vienna, Reston, and downtown Fairfax.
 She also bikepacks on her Surly Troll and travels around on her 2003 resto-mod Brompton.
 Beth enjoys riding the local singletrack such as the C.C.T. and Lake Fairfax.
 If you have any bikepacking questions, she is the lady to talk to!
 Be warned though!
 She loves to info-dump!

 Sales, Service and Social Media